vmoudy/CMPM-146/ASG3/README.md

-Navmesh generator with path finding algorithms
+Navmesh generator with path finding algorithms like Dijkstra and A*.